Hello Sam and welcome to our “Expat in Japan Interview” series! Can you please introduce yourself?

 How long have you been living in Japan?
 When did you arrive?

 I first came to Tokyo as a language student in March 2016.
-I was 24 at that time, fresh out of Grad School and wanted a new adventure before entering the full-time workforce.
+I was 24 at that time, fresh out of Grad School, and wanted a new adventure before entering the full-time workforce.
 Coming to Tokyo was definitely the right decision for me.
-Since I only just graduated, I was still in the cramming groove and picked up basic Japanese relatively fast in language school and after 1 year of 4-hour studying every day, I was pretty confidently conversational.
-Since my visa expired at that time, I had to leave Japan and moved to Berlin for 1 year, where I gathered some work experience and money and as soon as my 1-year at the company cam up, I left for Tokyo again!
+Since I only just graduated, I was still in the cramming groove and picked up basic Japanese relatively fast in language school, and after one year of 4-hour studying every day, I was pretty confidently conversational.
+Since my visa expired at that time, I had to leave Japan and move to Berlin for one year, where I gathered some work experience and money, and as soon as my 1-year at the company came up, I left for Tokyo again!
 And now I’ve been back here since July 2018.

 Wow, nice!
 Why did you come to live in Japan?

-I graduated Grad School in the US, so my student visa was no longer valid.
-I had a bunch of choices to make since I had to leave the place I called home for the prior 3 years and it was definitely a difficult time.
+I graduated from Grad School in the US, so my student visa was no longer valid.
+I had a bunch of choices to make since I had to leave the place I called home for the past three years, and it was definitely a difficult time.
 A year before, I visited Japan for the very first time and instantly fell in love!
-That’s why I started watching Youtube videos of foreigners who lived in Japan and the idea of “I could do that too!” kept on developing and growing in my head.
-I feel so bored in Western cultures since I’ve known grown up in them.
-Moving to the US brought more excitement to my life but in the end, it is still quite similar to Europe.
+That’s when I started watching YouTube videos of foreigners who lived in Japan, and the idea of “I could do that too!” kept on developing and growing in my head.
+I feel so bored in Western cultures since I’ve known and grown up in them.
+Moving to the US brought more excitement to my life, but in the end, it is still quite similar to Europe.
 When I came to Japan on holiday, I was amazed every day and wanted to learn and experience more and more.
-I guess the reason for coming to Japan was this every day life thrill.
+I guess the reason for coming to Japan was this everyday life thrill.

-What surprised you the most when you came to Japan the first time?
+What surprised you the most when you came to Japan for the first time?
 And why?

 I was very surprised by the complete lack of English when I first came to Japan since I had been so used to Europe, where everybody is multilingual.
-I expected that maybe in government institutions, at least the immigrations office, would have English speaking staff but as we all know, that is not the case.
-A great incentive to study Japanese though!
+I expected that maybe in government institutions, at least the immigration office would have English-speaking staff, but as we all know, that is not the case.
+A great incentive to study Japanese, though!

 Do you speak Japanese or English during your daily life in Japan?
 (Maybe you’ve learned a bit of Japanese before coming?)

-Before coming to Japan initially I did it speak any Japanese and it was haaaard.
-Luckily, I already spoke 4 languages prior to coming to Japan so I picked up the language fairly quickly and studied hard and strategically.
-I passed N3 only 8 months after arriving in Japan and right after that, I plateaued a little because you can get around with N3 and your hands and feet in everyday life.
+Before coming to Japan initially, I didn’t speak any Japanese, and it was haaaard.
+Luckily, I already spoke four languages prior to coming to Japan, so I picked up the language fairly quickly and studied hard and strategically.
+I passed N3 only eight months after arriving in Japan, and right after that, I plateaued a little because you can get around with N3 and your hands and feet in everyday life.
 Since coming back to Japan this Summer, I have been studying again and will be attempting the JLPT N2 in December.

 That’s great, good luck!
 What do you prefer about living in Japan?